levigbeverly/levigbeverly.github.io/docs/getting-started.md

 # Getting Started

-This document explains the prerequisite steps you need to take to being using **Local-Show-Tive**, and how to perform a test command on your development system.
+This document explains the prerequisite steps you need to take to begin using **Local-Show-Tive**, and how to perform a test **Local-Show-Tive** API call on your development system.

 This getting started process should take about 20 minutes.